Miramar, New Zealand: Film

 In 1936 the government took over the lease of an independent film company called Filmcraft in Darlington Rd, Miramar.
 It set up a full body, government film production operation which covered the 1940 Centennial celebrations and New Zealand's contribution in World War II.
 It was called the National Film Unit.
 In 1979 the NFU moved to Avalon, Lower Hutt, next to the national television entity Avalon Studios.
 In the 1990s, film director Sir Peter Jackson purchased the former Film Unit premises in Miramar, to produce his films.
 He used the NFU's facilities while making Braindead.
 Since then, Jackson and his colleagues Sir Richard Taylor (VFX) and Jamie Selkirk (Editor) have built a series of multi million-dollar studios, sound stages, and pre- and post-production facilities in Miramar that include Stone Street Studios, Park Road Post, Weta Digital, and Weta Workshop.
 Jackson filmed the studio scenes of The Lord of the Rings trilogy and King Kong in Miramar.
 Miramar has been hailed by Mexican film director Guillermo del Toro as "Hollywood the way God intended it".

 Roxy Cinema

 The Roxy Cinema building at the Miramar shopping centre in Park Road was built by local businessman Sidney Morrison, and opened as Capitol Theatre in January 1929.
 The Capitol closed in 1964 and the building then became the Capitol Court shopping plaza.
 After lying abandoned for many years, the building was bought by Camperdown Studios Group in 2003.
 The façade was retained but the rest of the building was demolished and rebuilt as a two-screen movie theatre, opening in 2011.
-As of 2022 the Roxy was owned by Jamie Selkirk and his wife Ann, Weta Workshop founder Tania Rodger, local foodie Valentina Dias, Daminda Dias, and renowned bartender and cocktail master Ray Letoa.
-The interior of the building is designed in a lush 1930s style.
+The building was obtained by new owners with the interior of the building now designed in a lush 1930s style.
 The upstairs lobby features a large ceiling mural by Greg Broadmore of Weta Workshop, which was inspired by the film Metropolis.
 An Oscar won by Jamie Selkirk was on display in the theatre, and a statue of Gandalf stands in front of the building.